Grease gun

 A grease gun is a common workshop and garage tool used for lubrication.
-The purpose of the grease gun is to apply lubricant through an aperture to a specific point, usually from a grease cartridge to a grease fitting or 'nipple'.
-The channels behind the grease nipple lead to where the lubrication is needed.
+The purpose of the grease gun is to apply lubricant through an aperture to a specific point, usually from a grease cartridge to a grease fitting.
+The channels behind the grease fitting lead to where the lubrication is needed.
 The aperture may be of a type that fits closely with a receiving aperture on any number of mechanical devices.
 The close fitting of the apertures ensures that lubricant is applied only where needed.
 There are four types of grease gun: